michaelrambeau/talks/2025/jsnation/slides.md

 hideInToc: true
 ---

-# Conclusion
+## Conclusion

-In 2015, I was building an SPAs with React, Redux, Webpack, Babel and a CSS processor called Stylus.
+In 2015, I was building SPAs with:
+- React + Redux
+- Webpack + Babel
+- Stylus CSS

+In 2025, I use:
-In 2025 I use Next.js with React Server components, shadcn/ui and TailwindCSS.
+- Next.js with React Server Components

-New solutions and patterns lead to new problems!

-The landscape keeps changing...
-10 years later, [Best of JS](https://bestofjs.org) is needed more than ever!
+- shadcn/ui + TailwindCSS
+- TypeScript everywhere

+[Best of JS](https://bestofjs.org) is still here to help you navigate this ever-changing landscape!